Freddd13/autoscore/README.md

 4. `docker run -d --name auto_halcyon auto-halcyon:latest`
 The schedule task can be adjusted by modifing the ./docker/crontab.

 ## Note
 ### About RSS
-Currently the repo depends on [Youtube user route rss from RSSHub](https://docs.rsshub.app/routes/social-media#youtube-user).
-The url should be something like `https://rsshub.app/youtube/user/@HalcyonMusic`.
-The domain is strongly recommended to replaced with yours, because the public hub can be banned by source sites sometimes.
-And self-hosting one is quite benefit for your other future usage.
+Currently the repo depends on [MMS user route rss from RSSHub](https://docs.rsshub.app/routes/social-media#youtube-user).
+It's recommended to replace the domain with your self-hosted rsshub url, because the public hub can sometimes be banned by source sites.
+Besides, self-hosting one is quite benefit for your other future usage.
 For more info, please check [RSSHub doc](https://docs.rsshub.app/).